MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Reports/Update-MgBetaReportAuthenticationMethodUserRegistrationDetail.md

   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[DefaultMfaMethod <String>]`: defaultMfaMethodType
-  - `[IsAdmin <Boolean?>]`: Whether the user has an admin role in the tenant.
+  - `[IsAdmin <Boolean?>]`: Indicates whether the user has an admin role in the tenant.
 This value can be used to check the authentication methods that privileged accounts are registered for and capable of.
-  - `[IsMfaCapable <Boolean?>]`: Whether the user has registered a strong authentication method for multi-factor authentication.
+  - `[IsMfaCapable <Boolean?>]`: Indicates whether the user has registered a strong authentication method for multi-factor authentication.
 The method must be allowed by the authentication methods policy.
 Supports $filter (eq).
-  - `[IsMfaRegistered <Boolean?>]`: Whether the user has registered a strong authentication method for multi-factor authentication.
+  - `[IsMfaRegistered <Boolean?>]`: Indicates whether the user has registered a strong authentication method for multi-factor authentication.
 The method may not necessarily be allowed by the authentication methods policy.
 Supports $filter (eq).
-  - `[IsPasswordlessCapable <Boolean?>]`: Whether the user has registered a passwordless strong authentication method (including FIDO2, Windows Hello for Business, and Microsoft Authenticator (Passwordless)) that is allowed by the authentication methods policy.
+  - `[IsPasswordlessCapable <Boolean?>]`: Indicates whether the user has registered a passwordless strong authentication method (including FIDO2, Windows Hello for Business, and Microsoft Authenticator (Passwordless)) that is allowed by the authentication methods policy.
 Supports $filter (eq).
-  - `[IsSsprCapable <Boolean?>]`: Whether the user has registered the required number of authentication methods for self-service password reset and the user is allowed to perform self-service password reset by policy.
+  - `[IsSsprCapable <Boolean?>]`: Indicates whether the user has registered the required number of authentication methods for self-service password reset and the user is allowed to perform self-service password reset by policy.
 Supports $filter (eq).
-  - `[IsSsprEnabled <Boolean?>]`: Whether the user is allowed to perform self-service password reset by policy.
+  - `[IsSsprEnabled <Boolean?>]`: Indicates whether the user is allowed to perform self-service password reset by policy.
 The user may not necessarily have registered the required number of authentication methods for self-service password reset.
 Supports $filter (eq).
-  - `[IsSsprRegistered <Boolean?>]`: Whether the user has registered the required number of authentication methods for self-service password reset.
+  - `[IsSsprRegistered <Boolean?>]`: Indicates whether the user has registered the required number of authentication methods for self-service password reset.
 The user may not necessarily be allowed to perform self-service password reset by policy.
 Supports $filter (eq).
-  - `[LastUpdatedDateTime <DateTime?>]`:
+  - `[IsSystemPreferredAuthenticationMethodEnabled <Boolean?>]`: Indicates whether system preferred authentication method is enabled.
+If enabled, the system dynamically determines the most secure authentication method among the methods registered by the user.
+Supports $filter (eq).
+  - `[LastUpdatedDateTime <DateTime?>]`: The date and time (UTC) when the record was last updated.
+The DateTimeOffset type represents date and time information using ISO 8601 format and is always in UTC time.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
   - `[MethodsRegistered <String[]>]`: Collection of authentication methods registered, such as mobilePhone, email, fido2.
 Supports $filter (any with eq).
+  - `[SystemPreferredAuthenticationMethods <String[]>]`: Collection of authentication methods that the system determined to be the most secure authentication methods among the registered methods for second factor authentication.
+Possible values are: push, oath, voiceMobile, voiceAlternateMobile, voiceOffice, sms, none, unknownFutureValue.
+Supports $filter (any with eq).
   - `[UserDisplayName <String>]`: The user display name, such as Adele Vance.
 Supports $filter (eq, startsWith) and $orderBy.
+  - `[UserPreferredMethodForSecondaryAuthentication <String>]`: userDefaultAuthenticationMethod
   - `[UserPrincipalName <String>]`: The user principal name, such as AdeleV@contoso.com.
 Supports $filter (eq, startsWith) and $orderBy.
   - `[UserType <String>]`: signInUserType

 `INPUTOBJECT <IReportsIdentity>`: Identity Parameter
+  - `[AppCredentialSignInActivityId <String>]`: The unique identifier of appCredentialSignInActivity
   - `[ApplicationSignInDetailedSummaryId <String>]`: The unique identifier of applicationSignInDetailedSummary
   - `[CredentialUserRegistrationDetailsId <String>]`: The unique identifier of credentialUserRegistrationDetails
+  - `[CustomSecurityAttributeAuditId <String>]`: The unique identifier of customSecurityAttributeAudit
   - `[Date <DateTime?>]`: Usage: date={date}
   - `[DeviceManagementCachedReportConfigurationId <String>]`: The unique identifier of deviceManagementCachedReportConfiguration
   - `[DeviceManagementExportJobId <String>]`: The unique identifier of deviceManagementExportJob